wehs7661/ensemble_md/docs/theory.rst

 As per our experiments with the correction schemes (also partly discussed in our paper [Hsu2024]_), here are some interesting observations about the correction schemes:

-- Generally, the application of weight combination schemes would lengthen the weight convergence time for a weight-updating REXEE simulation without necessarily converging to more accurate weights.
+- Generally, the application of weight combination schemes would lengthen the weight convergence time for a weight-updating REXEE simulation, without necessarily converging to more accurate weights, as compared to running a weight-updating EE simulation for each state set.
+- Interestingly, in terms of the weight convergence time and the weight accuracy, here is the ranking of the performance of different combinations of the correction schemes, with the best performance listed first:
+  - No correction schemes at all, i.e., weight-updating EE simulation for each state set.
+  - Weight combination with simple averages + histogram correction
+  - Weight combination with simple averages
-- Weight combination
+  - Weight combination with inverse-variance weighted averages
+- We reason these observations that combining weights does not improve convergence is because the exchanges of coordinates between replicas have already caused each replica to visit all of the configurations that started with different replicas, and thus have “seen” the different configurations and incorporated them into the accumulated weights.
+  Therefore, additionally combining weights across replicas may not provide any additional advantage.
+In addition, small changes in weights can drastically affect sampling, as state probabilities are exponential in the free energy differences between states.
+  If one of the weights being combined is particularly bad, it will disrupt sampling for the other weights, and will therefore lower the convergence rate.
+For more details about the experiments, please refer to our paper [Hsu2024]_.

 6. Free energy calculations
 ===========================